IsmailsGit/AWS-Module/Notes.md

 Machines connect to the public internet using a NAT+ internet gateway(a proxy).
 <br> Only a specified range of ips can be used as private ips.

+#### Elastic IPs
+Usually if you stop and restart an instance, it would get assigned a new public ip address because aws allocates public ips dynamically.

+If you need a fixed public ip for your instance you need an elastic IP

+An elastic ip is a public ipv4 ip you own as long as you don't delete it.